SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 ## How to become a Collaborator

-If you are interested in becoming a Collaborator of the Student Recruitment Success Pack project then we want to hear from you!
+If you are interested in becoming a Collaborator of the Interactions for Student Recruitment project then we want to hear from you!

 ### Prerequisites to becoming a Collaborator